Robbing The Link Vault orange

 2) Perform a Competitor Backlink Analysis šŸ‘€

-The next step is to put these competing websites and pages into an SEO tool to discover which websites link them.
-You should perform an in-depth backlink analysis.
+The next step is to put these competing websites and pages into an SEO tool to discover the websites linking to them.

 Most SEO tools have this backlink checker functionality, including Moz, Ahrefs, Ubersuggest, and Majestic.

-A backlink checker tool will likely also have features that help you filter competitor links based on specific criteria.
 This is essential if the site has been around for a long time and has acquired many links.

 Some of the most helpful filtering options include: